 The A/V Records Program also works closely with the Preservation Department to identify items in need of conservation treatments.
 The Preservation Department has created new, archival-quality housing for Dictabelts and Soundscriber Discs.

-The A/V archivist coordinates the State Archives’ efforts in the California Audiovisual Preservation Project (CAVPP).
+The A/V archivist coordinates the State Archives’ efforts in the California Revealed Project.
 To find out more about those efforts and the audiovisual material that has been digitized and made publicly available, click here.